 Another Reddit leak

-The final leak is a fairly recent one, surfacing on September 28 on Reddit.
-It is a strange one as the author of it has no track record that makes them credible but they do provide a lot of GTA 6 information that is so detailed that it makes it sound true.
+The final leak comes from September 2019 via Reddit.
+It is a strange one as the author of it has no track record that makes them credible.
+However, they do provide a lot of GTA 6 information that is so detailed it almost makes it believable.

-You can read all the full details from the latest GTA 6 leak here, but the main takeaways are as follows:
+You can read all the full details from the September GTA 6 leak here, but the main takeaways are as follows:

 - Full capacity GTA 6 development started in the summer of 2018